claushauge/claushauge/README.md

 # 👋 Hej, I’m @claushauge
-I'm a graphic designer and soon-to-be front end developer.
-Currently I'm studying at Media College Denmark, while I help out my friends with great graphic design in my spare time
+I used to be a Graphic Designer, but nowadays I'm more focused on front end development.
+I got a portfolio @ [haugestudio.dk](https://haugestudio.dk), although I'm currently working on a makeover of it.
+In the daytime, I'm finishing my degree in web development at the Media College Denmark, while at night I help out my friends with great graphic design.
+I'm the type of person who needs an office and steady working hours to really be productive (so much for stereotypes about developers), and I love to create great websites, that both look great and consists of a lot of great code.
+Also I'm:
-- 👀 I like design, architecture and going to art galleries.
+- a sucker for design, architecture and art 👀
+- quite decent at keeping plants alive 🌱
+- great at cooking 👨‍🍳
-- 🌱 I’m currently learning to use GitHub in my workflow.
+- currently learning to use Node.JS 🖥
-- Like to know more?
-Well, I guess you have to wait for a while, I'm giving my portfolio a makeover at the moment...
 <!---
 claushauge/claushauge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.